-Ling 104: Statistical methods in linguistics (2015-2017: F; 2022: W) |
+Ling 104: Statistical methods in linguistics (2015-17: F; 2022, 2024: W)

 This course was a hands-on introduction to fundamentals of quantitative/statistical methodology in linguistics.
-It was based on the third edition (2021) of my textbook Statistics for linguistics with R: […], which also forms the basis for Ling 105.
-We began by looking at a few basic notions such as variables and hypotheses.
-We then discussed the logic of quantitative studies using the null-hypothesis falsification approach and how data from experiments and corpora should be set up for subsequent statistical evaluation.
+It was based on the third (2021) edition of my textbook Statistics for linguistics with R: […].
+We began by looking at a few basic notions such as variables and hypotheses, familiarized ourselves with how data from experiments and corpora should be set up for subsequent statistical evaluation, and discussed the logic of quantitative studies using the null-hypothesis falsification approach.
 Then, we were concerned with a variety of descriptive graphs and statistics for frequency data, averages, dispersions, and correlations.
-The largest part was concerned with a variety of statistical tests: distribution fitting tests, tests for independence, and tests for differences for frequencies, means, dispersions, and elementary aspects of correlation/regression.
-We ended with a small primer for the kind of multifactorial regression and tree-based methods that are the subject of Ling 105.
-We used the open source software tool R . |
+The largest part was concerned with a variety of statistical tests: distribution fitting tests, tests for independence, and tests for differences for frequencies, means, dispersions, and correlations.
+We ended with a small primer for the kind of multifactorial methods that are the subject of Ling 105.
+We used the open source software tool R .

-Ling 105: Predictive modeling in linguistics (2022: S)
+Ling 105: Predictive modeling in linguistics (2022, 2024: S)

 Ling 110/210: Computational linguistics (2007: W; 2010: S)